 2701.
 Formation of the Christian Tradition.
 [3] Must be taken as part of the first 27 hours of course work.
 2703.
 Christianity in the Reformation Period.
 [3] Must be taken as part of the first 27 hours of course work.
 2750.
 History of Religion in America.
-[3] Must be taken as part of the first 27 hours of course work.
+[3] To be taken as part of the first 27 hours of course work.
 2656.
 Constructive Christian Theology I. [3] Constructive Christian Theology I and II must be taken in sequence, preferably in the same year.
-Prerequisites: Students must have completed DIV 2503 Hebrew Bible, DIV 2511 New Testament, DIV 2701 Formation of the Christian Tradition, and DIV 2703 Christianity in the Reformation Period.
+Prerequisite: Students must have completed DIV 2503 Hebrew Bible, DIV 2511 New Testament, DIV 2701 Formation of the Christian Tradition, and DIV 2703 Christianity in the Reformation Period.
 2657.
 Constructive Christian Theology II.
-[3] Prerequisite: Div 2656 Constructive Christian Theology I.
+[3] Prerequisite: DIV 2656 Constructive Christian Theology I. 2758.

-2758.
 Ethics in Theological Perspectives.
 [3] Must have completed first year of required core courses.
 Must be taken prior to DIV 5002 Senior Seminar.
 5006.
 Supervised Ministry and Seminar.
 FALL and SPRING [3-3] This course is prerequisite for most of the other Field Education courses.
 Ordinarily taken after the completion of at least 24 credit hours.
-Prerequisites: Participation in the Field Education meeting during the first year of study; successful back-ground check; consultation with Field Education staff.
+Prerequisite: Participation in the Field Education meeting during the first year of study; successful background check; consultation with Field Education staff.
 Grades for Field Education courses are recorded as CR (Credit), NC (No Credit), or H (Honors).
 II.
 Each student shall complete three of the following courses:

-- 2550.
+2550.
 Pastoral Care and Theology.
-[3]

-- 2556.
-Leadership and Ministry.
-[3]

-- 2801.
+[3] A course on leadership and ministry, as approved.
+[3] 2801.
 Introduction to Homiletics.
-[3]

-- 2775.
-Christian Education.
-[3]

-- 2706.
-Introduction to Christian Liturgy.
-[3]
+[3] A course on religious education, as approved.
+[3] 2706.
+History of Christian Liturgy.
+[3] III.

-- III.
 Each student shall complete the following: